International Student FAQ

-When should I start to apply for my visa?
+When should I apply for my visa?

 Boston University typically begins issuing I-20 documents in April for Fall enrollment.
 We recommend that students make a visa appointment once they receive their visa document.
 It takes BU approximately 3 weeks for visa documents to be prepared and mailed to students via Federal Express.
 The sooner we receive students’ documents, the sooner our office is able to request a visa for students.
 For more visa application tips please visit bu.edu/international/visas/